darwingp/darwin/README.md

 ### Jack (virtual machine out)

-- [ ] Multiple returns for definstr
 - [x] Virtual Machine
   - [x] Virtual machine instructions
   - [x] Replace noop with zero rotate
-  - [ ] Load obstacles from file
+  - [x] Load obstacles from file
 - [x] Measure behavior diversity
   - [x] Figure out how to calculate this based on output from the VM
   - [x] Implement it!
   - [x] Angle noise distribution
-- [ ] Push instructions - these need to manipulate a stack of VM instructions
+- [x] Push instructions - these need to manipulate a stack of VM instructions
 - [x] Novelty, archive
 - [x] Define module under darwin.problems.pathfinding for the driver problem.
   - [x] Move driver VM to submodules of darwin.problems.pathfinding